Director, Office of Family Assistance (OFA) | Acting Director, Office of Community Services (OCS)

-Clarence H. Carter is the Director of the Office of Family Assistance and the Acting Director of the Office of Community Services at HHS’ Administration for Children and Families.
-Carter comes from the Institute for the Improvement of the Human Condition, which he founded.
+Clarence H. Carter is the former director of the Office of Family Assistance and the acting director of the Office of Community Services at HHS’ Administration for Children and Families during the Trump Administration.
+Carter came from the Institute for the Improvement of the Human Condition, which he founded.
 At that organization, he worked with state and local safety net agencies to meet the emergency needs of socially and economically vulnerable citizens.

 Carter served as the Director of the Arizona Department of Economic Security, in addition to other state, federal and local human services management positions.